butyi/sci2can/README.md

 External Crystal is used for better CAN performances, this is proposed by uC manufacturer.
 Passive parts around are also according to datasheet and similar to development board circuit.
-4MHz is enough up to CAN baud rate 500k.
-For 1Mbaud 8MHz Crystal is needed.
+4MHz is enough up to CAN baud rate 500k when external clock is selected.
+For 1Mbaud support I selected rather bus clock of bootloader (16MHz), even though external crystal is proposed.
 Crystal is now pin type, since via is need anyway, now the pins holes are vias.

 ### Connector